LUNDR/covid-19/readme.md

 # Visualizations of Corona Virus Data with Python and Plotly

-Tutorial to create and deploy visualizations of data on Corona Virus from https://opendata.ecdc.europa.eu
+Tutorial to create and deploy visualizations of data on Covid-19from https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide

 Examples can be seen here: